jdrumgoole/worldpay-within-sdk/applications/rpc-agent/README.md

 ## Usage

-Start the application and specify a port using the `-port` flag. e.g. `rpc-agent -port=9090`
+Start the application and specify a port using the `-port` flag. e.g. `rpc-agent -port=9090` or `.rpc-agent -port 9090`

 ## Notes